 This post may contain affiliate links.
 Please read our disclosure policy.

-🧅 To start off this French Onion Labneh Dip Recipe, slice the onions and shallots pretty thinly.
+To start off this French onion labneh Dip recipe, slice the onions and shallots pretty thinly.
 You can do this with a knife or a mandoline.
-Add a touch of oil into a preheated skillet and add the onions and shallots.
-Let them caramelize for about 45-50 minutes mixing often on medium low heat.
-Don’t rush this process.
+Preheat a skillet on medium-low heat.
+Add a touch of oil and then the onions and shallots – mix them often while they caramelize for about 45-50 minutes, and don’t rush the process.
 It takes a long time but it is worth it!
 You can add little splashes of water so they soften and to deglaze them.

-🧂 Add a pinch of salt to the onions, the butter, pomegranate molasses and allspice.
-Mix well and add the 3 tbsp of olive oil and crank up the heat to medium high.
-Mix often but let them get crispy on the edges.
-It should be like 5-10 minutes.
+When the onions, are nice and caramelized, it’s time to add onto the already amazing flavor.
+Add a pinch of salt to the onions, butter, pomegranate molasses and then allspice.
+Mix well and add the 3 tbsp of olive oil and crank up the heat to medium high, mixing often but with enough time between that they can get crispy on the edges – about 5-10 minutes.

-🫓 Preheat your oven to 350℉.
-Brush some olive oil onto the pita, sprinkle with za’atar and a bit of salt.
-Set on a wire rack inside of a baking sheet and bake at 350°F for 6-8 minutes.
-For this French Onion Labneh Dip, you want the pita to be toasty but not crispy.
+For the pita, preheat your oven to 350℉.
+Brush some olive oil onto the pita, and then sprinkle with za’atar and a bit of salt.
+Set on a wire rack inside of a baking sheet and bake for 6-8 minutes.
+You are going for toasty pita, not crispy for the perfect texture to dip into the French onion labneh dip.

-🌿 Spread the labneh on a plate, top with the caramelized onions, almonds, mint, flaky salt and a generous amount of salsa macha or chili crisp.
+To assemble, spread the labneh on a plate, top with the seasoned caramelized onions, almonds, mint, flaky salt and a generous amount of salsa macha or chili crisp.

 Substitutions and Variation

 • You can swap the labneh for greek yogurt.
-Greek yogurt is similar in taste but not as creamy or as rich in taste but it will work if you can’t find labneh.
+Greek yogurt has similar in taste but not as creamy or as rich in taste but it will work if you can’t find labneh.

 • If you are gluten-free or just want to switch it up, you can use veggies, pita chips or even just regular chips instead of the pita bread.